Grassroots Systems: Concept, Examples, Implementation and Applications: Applications of Supporting Digital Sovereignty

-Sovereign cryptocurrencies were introduced in reference~\cite{shapiro2022sovereign}, with an implementation by the \AD protocol $\calA\calD$ (Appendiex \ref{appendix-section:protocol-AD}).
-However, sovereign cryptocurrencies do not need all-to-all dissemination: It is enough that dissemination `follows the money'.
-This can be achieved by people adhering to the following conservative principle: Transact only with friends, and only accept coins created by a friend.
-(People may still choose to trade in coins of non-friends at their own peril.)
-The key operation of sovereign cryptocurrencies is coin redemption, which provides for fungibility, equivocation-exclusion, credit-risk management, coin-trading, chain payments and arbitrage.
+Grassroots currencies were introduced in reference~\cite{shapiro2024gc,lewis2023grassroots}, with an implementation by the \AD protocol $\calA\calD$ (Appendiex \ref{appendix-section:protocol-AD}).
+However, grassroots currencies do not need all-to-all dissemination: It is enough that dissemination `follows the money'.
+This can be achieved by people adhering to the following conservative principle: Transact only with friends, and only hold coins created by a friend (not the sovereigns include not only people but also legal persons such as banks, corporations, municipalities and states; hence a person its bank may be `friends' in this technical sense and hold each other's coins).
+The key operation of grassroots currencies is coin redemption, which provides for fungibility, equivocation-exclusion, credit-risk management, coin-trading, chain payments and arbitrage.
 With it, an agent $p$ that holds a $q$-coin requests $q$ to redeem this coin for another coin $q$ holds.
-Making and serving this request requires bi-directional communication between $p$ and $q$, which can happen with \GD if $p$ and $q$ are friends.
-Thus, we contend that by following this principle, the \GD protocol $\calG\calD$ can provide a correct implementation of sovereign cryptocurrencies.
-Proving this claim formally requires importing the entire mathematical machinery of sovereign cryptocurrencies~\cite{shapiro2022sovereign} and hence is beyond the scope of this paper.
+Making and serving this request requires bi-directional communication between $p$ and $q$, which can happen by default with \GD if $p$ and $q$ are friends.
+Thus, by following this principle, the \GD protocol $\calG\calD$ can provide a correct implementation of grassroots currencies.
+Transacting with non-friends is also possible through `direct messages' (the Send transition), but without the ability to verify that the other party is following the protocol.
+Proving this formally requires the entire mathematical machinery of grassroots currencies~\cite{shapiro2024gc,lewis2023grassroots} and is beyond the scope of this paper.